Travis Denker

-Travis Norton Denker (born August 5, 1985) is an American former professional baseball infielder.
-He played in Major League Baseball (MLB) for the San Francisco Giants.
+Travis Norton Denker (born August 5, 1985) is an American former professional baseball infielder and current assistant hitting coach for the Arizona Diamondbacks of Major League Baseball (MLB).
+He played in MLB for the San Francisco Giants.

 Prior to playing professional baseball, Denker attended Brea Olinda High School.

 Professional career

 Los Angeles Dodgers

 Originally drafted by the Los Angeles Dodgers in the 21st round of the 2003 Major League Baseball Draft, Denker signed and started his professional career that very same year.
-He split time between the South Georgia Waves and GCL Dodgers, combining to hit .264 with three home runs and 14 RBI in 46 games.
+He split time between the South Georgia Waves and Gulf Coast League Dodgers, combining to hit .264 with three home runs and 14 RBI in 46 games.

 Denker spent the entire 2004 season with the Ogden Raptors, with whom he hit .311 with 12 home runs and 43 RBI in 57 games.
 In 2005, he split time between the Columbus Catfish and Vero Beach Dodgers, combining to hit .281 with 23 home runs and 77 RBI in 132 games.
 He split time again between the two teams in 2006, hitting .247 with 16 home runs and 70 RBI in 129 games.
 He also walked 89 times and struck out 73 times.